amigavision/amigavision.github.io/overscale.md

 ### Emulator Implementation {#emulators}

-We worked with the author of the [Amiberry](https://amiberry.com) Amiga emulator to fix Amiga autocrop scaling as well as automatically do [NTSC pixel aspect ratio scaling](/ntsc) correctly without manual settings and/or configuration tweaks being required.
+We worked with the author of the [Amiberry](https://amiberry.com) and [Copperline](https://copperline.com) Amiga emulators to fix Amiga autocrop scaling as well as automatically do [NTSC pixel aspect ratio scaling](/ntsc) correctly without manual settings and/or configuration tweaks being required.
 AmigaVision on Amiberry releases from 2026 onwards — which is our default setup — do this correctly as well.
+Copperline does this correctly as of September 2026.

 ![5x Overscale Example](/images/lionheart5x.gif)